tizbac/Mesa-3D/src/gallium/docs/source/tgsi.rst

 This is useful for APIs that don't have UCPs and where clip distances written by a shader cannot be disabled.

+VS_WINDOW_SPACE_POSITION
+""""""""""""""""""""""""""
+If this property is set on the vertex shader, the TGSI_SEMANTIC_POSITION output is assumed to contain window space coordinates.
+Division of X,Y,Z by W and the viewport transformation are disabled, and 1/W is directly taken from the 4-th component of the shader output.
+Naturally, clipping is not performed on window coordinates either.
+The effect of this property is undefined if a geometry or tessellation shader are in use.

 Texture Sampling and Texture Formats
 ------------------------------------